8884414650 Skip to content

 • Get witness statements.
 Collect contact information from anyone who may have seen the job accident.

-• Keep copies of your medical records, any bills, invoices, or receipts you receive for expenses during your recovery, as well as your income statements.
+• Keep copies of your medical records, any bills, invoices, or receipts you receive for medical expenses during your recovery, as well as your income statements.
 Workers’ compensation in Arizona covers medical costs, partial wage replacement, and disability benefits to qualifying workers.
 This information will be critical if you need to file a claim.

 • Talk to an Arizona workers’ compensation attorney.
 Being an independent contractor may limit your access to workers’ comp benefits, but it’s wise to check your employment status first.